emmamarichal/googlefonts.github.io/gf-guide/qa.md

 - ℹ️ **INFO** Simply prints something useful for information purposes.
 For example, there is an INFO check that tells you what is the file size impact of hinting on a font.

-- 🍞 **PASS** Means the font looks-good for the given checking routine.
+- 🍞 **PASS** Means the font looks good for the given checking routine.

 #### Profiles